vaqueraoscar0/frontendmentor.io-RatingComponent/README.md

-Sure, here's a modified README for your React.js solution to the Interactive Rating Component challenge from Frontend Mentor:

 # Interactive Rating Component

 This is a solution to the Interactive Rating Component challenge on Frontend Mentor.
 It's built with React.js and CSS.